Umme-2003/AlgbrAI/README.md

-**AlgrbAI:  Code-Generating Linear Algebra Solver**
+**AlgebrAI: A Code-Generating Linear Algebra Calculator**

-**AlgrbAI** is a smart, code-generating assistant for solving linear algebra problems.
+AlgebrAI is an AI-powered calculator built to solve linear algebra problems with high precision.

+Unlike general-purpose language models that often produce incorrect or inconsistent math outputs, AlgebrAI generates and executes reliable Python code to directly compute the accurate final answer.

-It uses a fine-tuned **Qwen 3 1.7B** model trained with **LoRA adapters** on a custom dataset of Linear algrbra problems and Python-based solutions.
+It is powered by a fine-tuned Qwen 3 1.7B model enhanced with QLoRA adapters, and trained on a custom dataset of linear algebra problems paired with executable Python solutions.
 When a user inputs a natural language math problem, the model:
 1. Understands the query,
 2. Generates valid Python code to solve it (e.g., SVD, eigenvalues),